-Normal is considered to be less than 130, with less than 100 being optimal and less than 70 being ideal.
-Heredity plays a role in baseline cholesterol and there are some genetic traits that increase a person’s risk of developing abnormal cholesterol numbers and heart disease.
+Normal cholesterol is considered to be less than 130, with less than 100 being optimal and less than 70 being ideal.
+Heredity plays a role in baseline cholesterol, and there are some genetic traits that increase a person’s risk of developing high cholesterol numbers and heart disease.
 Knowing your family history of cholesterol problems, can help your health care provider assess your risk of developing future conditions.

 - Body Mass Index (BMI)

 - Systolic Blood Pressure

-The top number of the blood pressure reading; if your blood pressure is 120 over 80, 120 is systolic.
+Systolic pressure is the top number of the blood pressure reading; if your blood pressure is 120 over 80, 120 is systolic.
 Normal systolic blood pressure is considered to be less than 130.

 - Hemoglobin A1c

-A marker of how much sugar is in the blood that helps to diagnose diabetes.
+Hemoglobin A1c is a marker of how much sugar is in the blood; it helps to diagnose diabetes.
 Normal is considered less than six percent.
 Your A1c levels can be checked by your primary care provider.

 - Waist Circumference

 A normal waist circumference is considered to be less than 35 inches for women and less than 40 inches for men.
 Dr. Hartman says waist circumference and BMI are good measures of overall health.
 They both speak to body composition, or the relative measure of lean muscle to unhealthy fat.
 Too much fat has been demonstrated to correlate to increased risk of heart attack and stroke.

 Dr. Hartman suggests most people get these health numbers checked every six months to one year, at a doctor’s office.
-He says they may need to be check more frequently, if the results are out of range or if you’re taking corrective medication.
+He says they may need to be monitored more frequently, if the results are out of range or if you’re taking corrective medication.